canonical/maas-ui/docs/MAASUI.md

 `setupWebSocket` and `watchWebSockets` are used for setting up and managing the WebSocket connection.
 When the WebSocket connection is requested (status/websocketConnect action is dispatched), watchWebSockets calls setupWebSocket.
 Inside setupWebSocket, it tries to create a WebSocket connection and then sets up several watchers inside a race block, which means it's waiting for either these watchers to finish or for the status/websocketDisconnect action to be dispatched.

 ### TypeScript

+maas-ui built with TypeScript in strict mode.
+Any new modules in should be written in [TypeScript](https://www.typescriptlang.org/).

 #### TSFixMe